-Article 10.
-To see if the Town will vote to relocate and reconstruct portions of Peakham Road, with a 40 foot right-of-way including the simultaneous construction of a walkway, and for said purposes, acquire the necessary parcels of land, either by purchase or by eminent domain, as shown on a plan prepared by the Town Engineer and on file with the Town Clerk, entitled: "Town of Sudbury, Massachusetts Relocation of Portion of Peakham Road, Station o+o to 20 + 51.16, Scale: 1" = 40 ft., dated Feb.
+Peakham Road construction To see if the Town will vote to RELOCATE AND RECONSTRUCT PORTIONS OF PEAKHAM ROAD, with a 40 foot right-of-way including the simultaneous construction of a walkway, and for said purposes, acquire the necessary parcels of land, either by purchase or by eminent domain, as shown on a plan prepared by the Town Engineer and on file with the Town Clerk, entitled: "Town of Sudbury, Massachusetts Relocation of Portion of Peakham Road, Station o+o to 20 + 51.16, Scale: 1"=40 ft., dated Feb.
 3, 1966, prepared by George D. White, Town Engineer", and to appropriate the sum of \$27,000 for this purpose.
+Pass any vote or take any action relative thereto.
+Submitted by the Highway Commission.